 More specifically, deaths on a given day are the consequence of infections that took place some infection-to-death time in the past.
 The model allows for variation across individuals in this infection-to-death time by assigning it a probabilistic distribution π .
-In practice π is the convolution of two gamma distributions whose parameters are obtained from the literature (that is, the infection-to-death time is modeled as the sum of two Gamma-distributed distributions).
-The observed daily numbers of deaths $D{t,m}$ on day t for region m are drawn from a negative binomial distribution with parameters that vary day by day:
+In practice π is the convolution of two Gamma distributions whose parameters are obtained from the literature.
+That is, the infection-to-death time is modeled as the sum of two independent random times: the incubation period, and the time between onset of symptoms and death.
+Both time components are Gamma distributed.
+The observed daily numbers of deaths $D{t,m}$ on day t for region t0 are drawn from a negative binomial distribution with parameters that vary day by day: